an1245/falco-misp-connector/README.md

 ## How can I use these lists in Falco?
 The script will automatically append the six sample rules files in the rules directory to the end of the six Falco rules files that the connector generates - in these sample rules files you will find lists to create exceptions.

-The six rules files that the connector generates (inbound/outbound files for IPv4,IPv6 and CIDR indicators) can then be copied into /etc/falco/rules.d/ directory and Falco restarted.
+The six rules files that the connector generates (inbound/outbound rules files for IPv4,IPv6 and CIDR indicators) can then be copied into /etc/falco/rules.d/ directory and Falco restarted.

 ## Debugging
 There are three configurations to help you debug the connector: